bresalio/distributed-systems-console-client/README.md

 # Distributed Systems - console client (example app)

 This is a demo Java console app demonstrating the usage of Spring Integration.
-For the server application it connects to, see [Distributed Systems - server] (https://github.com/bresalio/distributed-systems-server).
+For the server application it connects to, see [Distributed Systems - server](https://github.com/bresalio/distributed-systems-server).

 ## Built With